NekohimeMusou/l5r4/README.md

 - Automatically calculates the current wound level based on the wounds suffered.
 - A simplified sheet for npcs with rollable attacks, skills and damage.

+## Active Effects

+Active effects are in for PCs (so far).
+You can find the available data paths in data-paths.txt in the system folder.
+Beware: armor.armor_tn and armor.reduction are fake, you have to use armor_tn.current and armor_tn.reduction instead.

 ## Available languages

 - English